 Once Your Photos Are Up, They’re Out There

 The internet is of course fluid, by you have to come to terms that it is an archive of sorts of your work.
 This can be nice in that your social media channels or blog can document the evolution of your style and your work over time.
 But of course it also means that some of your earlier street photos that you shot when you were just starting out stay up too.
 You may have thought them amazing at the time, but now your eye and talents have developed, you might feel quite differently!
 I certainly don’t feel happy with the current state of my online ‘portfolio’, as I simply don’t have the time currently to curate and refine it – a nice way of saying I want to delete my old crappy shots from Flickr, Tumblr and my website.
 And even if you do delete your old street photos online, you’d be surprised how far your photos can spread sometimes!
 Just look at the recent Steve McCurry Photoshop controversy – one of his photos was spotted with signs of manipulation and the next thing you know the world’s internet sleuths had combed through all his photos going back years and spotted signs of more!
-Shots he’d probably forgotten we even online.
+Shots he’d probably forgotten were even online.
 So once your shots are out there, they can hard to keep track of and get rid of.

 Standing Out from the Crowd